8.3. Finding Eigenvalues and Eigenvectors¶

 and eig

-eigenvector so that it has length of one.
-The following example shows
+eigenvector so that its length is one.
+The following example shows that

 calculations.